informatics-isi-edu/deriva-react-template/docs/user-docs/installation.md

      If this step was successful, you should see a `dist` folder under `ermrestjs` folder.

-7. The previous steps are only needed for the initial setup, and you don't need to repeat them when implementing deriva React app features.
+7. The previous steps are only needed for the initial setup; you don't need to repeat them when implementing deriva React app features.
 So now let's go to the deriva-react-template folder:

     ```sh
     cd ../deriva-react-template
     ```
     Notes:
-      - You most probably have created a sperate repository out of `deriva-react-template`.
+      - You probably have created a separate repository from `deriva-react-template`.
 If that's the case, go to the proper folder.

 8. While you can build deriva React apps with the same `make dist` command as ermrestjs, it will always reinstall npm packages.
 While developing features, it might be better to skip this step.
 That's why we directly install the dependencies and then use an alternative command to skip the reinstallation of npm packages.
 So run the following to install all the dependencies: